TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 ### Bad ideas

     - Virtualisation (Vmware ESXI or other virtualisation solution) : run but will also keep failing as the server need REALTIME usage, spend more time doing music geeks !
-    - Laptop server : as macbook pro or something else : as the server running the computer at fullspeed, it will make your computer die sooner ...
+    - Laptop server : Laptops are not designed to be servers.
+Soundgrid will definitely work but in the long run you will definitely have overheating/cooling issues as the server running the computer at fullspeed, it will make your computer die sooner ...

 ### WIP